Skip to content

 Fix

-Using accuracy as the sole metric for imbalanced classes
+Using accuracy for imbalanced classification

 Symptom